Dry Needling vs. Acupuncture

 If the practitioner is an acupuncturist, their evaluation will encompass evaluative skills that often relate to Traditional Chinese Medicine, energy fields, and meridians.
 The evaluative process, and therefore the treatment strategy, does not usually involve the mechanical evaluation of how you move.
 Now, keep in mind, there are some acupuncturists who have additional training in the MSK system, but their field has a broader scope than most MSK specialists, which has its pros and cons as they relate to your potential MSK injury.

-Dry Needling Techniques you might see in your Physical Therapy appointment:
+Dry Needling Techniques You Might See in Your Physical Therapy Appointment

 As with many other manual techniques, there are different techniques that might be utilized in a typical dry needling session.

-In general, most Dry Needling sessions will last somewhere between ten and thirty minutes, and in the PT world, they are almost always combined with other therapies including massage, joint mobilizations, modalities like laser therapy, and exercises.
+In general, most Dry Needling sessions will last somewhere between ten and thirty minutes, and in the PT world, they are almost always combined with other therapies, including massage, joint mobilizations, modalities like laser therapy, and exercises.

-There are different types of techniques a therapist might use in a dry needling session, and often the technique chosen will align with the therapists goals for your session.
+There are different types of techniques a therapist might use in a dry needling session, and often the technique chosen will align with the therapist’s goals for your session.

 Here is a review of the types of techniques you might see and why:

-The pros to this technique are that the therapist can get a quickly and accurately test their theory on how your specific movements and patterns are being affected by that muscle or muscle groups.
+The pros to this technique are that the therapist can quickly and accurately test their theory on how your specific movements and patterns are being affected by that muscle or muscle groups.
 Treating in this way helps you get to the bottom of your injury faster, as we are super sleuthing out the most problematic causes.

-The con to this technique is that for some people the twitch responses can be uncomfortable.
+The con to this technique is that for some people, the twitch responses can be uncomfortable.
 While most people don’t feel the needle insertion, the twitch responses can be pretty strong and because of this, some people prefer the In Situ method of dry needling.

-In-Situ Dry Needling with or without Electrical Stimulation
+Dry Needling with or without Electrical Stimulation

 Benefits of Dry Needling

-Dry needling has been shown to
+Dry needling has been shown to:

 • Decrease pain (through pain pressure threshold ratings)